André J. Thomas: Professional career

 Thomas began his professional career at the University of Texas in Austin (1981-1984) while finishing his doctoral degree.
 He then began his long career at Florida State University.
-He currently serves as Director of Choral Activities, Professor of Choral Education, as well as Owen F. Sellers Professor of Music at Florida State University.
+He served as Director of Choral Activities, Professor of Choral Education, as well as Owen F. Sellers Professor of Music at Florida State University, retiring in 2019.

 In addition to his collegiate teaching career, Thomas conducts various choral organizations throughout the United States and internationally.
-He currently serves as the artistic director for the Tallahassee Community Chorus.
+He founded and directed the Tallahassee Community Chorus from 1998 to 2019.
 Internationally, he has conducted in Australia, England, China, Estonia, Israel, New Zealand and many other countries.
 Thomas has conducted 49 All-State high school choirs, and has twice conducted the World Youth Choir.

 Thomas' influence ranges beyond conducting, as he is the author of various choral education editions.
 An active composer, he has been published by seven publishing companies.
 His writing frequently addresses the struggle of becoming a black “classical” composer, as well as the challenge of performing ethnic music (spirituals and gospels) with integrity.